alexbakerdev/GCS-Reverse-Proxy/README.md

 Only the get request method is supported currently.

+#### Single Bucket Mode

+Having a single bucket mode means there is no need to prefix all requests with a bucket-name path, so requesting `<proxy-host>:<proxy-port>/<file-path>` will request file path from the single target bucket.

 ### Dev

 This project uses [micro](https://github.com/zeit/micro), which means we get to use the excellent [micro-dev](https://github.com/zeit/micro-dev) tools, in development.